plumber-cd/kubernetes-dynamic-reclaimable-pvc-controllers/README.md

 **Provisioner Controller ignores RBAC.
 If the user creating the Pod didn't had permissions to create PVC - it will still be created as long as Provisioner has access to do it.**

 **Releaser Controller is by design automatically makes PVs with `reclaimPolicy: Retain` available to be reclaimed by other consumers without cleaning up any data.
-Use this with caution - this behavior might not be desirable in most cases.
+Use it with caution - this behavior might not be desirable in most cases.
 Any data left on the PV after the previous consumer will be available to all the following consumers.
 You may want to use StatefulSets instead.
 This controller might be ideal for something like build cache - insensitive data by design required to be shared among different consumers.
 There is many use cases for this, one of them is documented in [examples/jenkins-kubernetes-plugin-with-build-cache](examples/jenkins-kubernetes-plugin-with-build-cache).**

 ## PVC Provisioner Controller